ngrok/ngrok-docs/docs/integrations/trustelem/sso-oidc.md

 To configure ngrok tunnels with Wallix Trustelem, you must have:

-- a Wallix Trustelem account with administrative rights to create apps
+- a Wallix Trustelem account with administrative rights to create apps.
 - an ngrok enterprise account with an access token or admin access to configure edges with OpenID Connect.